Friday, December 20, 2013

 Questionnaire

-Branding and Identification Questionnaire: Personal Graphic Design Company
+Questionnaire: Personal Graphic Design

 General company information:

-*Company Name (Fill this in) Feral Studios
+*Company Name (Fill this in) Feral

-Who (age/gender) is your target audience and who is your most ideal customer (economic status/education etc) ?
+is your most ideal customer (economic status/education etc) ?
 Anyone.

 How would you describe your services and/or products?
-Logos, Websites, Printed design, t-shirts, etc.
+Logos, Websites, Printed design, t-shirts,

-Please provide general information about your business.
+provide general information about your business.
 (Fill this in) My business makes and designs logos.

-What is the overall mood of the company?
+company?
 Serious about creating a good product, but open to creative input.

 Logo information: